v-kuu/libft-testing-notes/README.md

 ft_memset
-  if you give memset null ptr with size 0 it doesn't segfault (size 0 is instant return) check with other types! for example int arrays
+  if you give memset null ptr with size 0 it doesn't segfault (size 0 is instant return) if size != 0 and you give it nullptr it should segfault check with other types! for example int arrays

+ft_bzero
+  memset with 0

+ft_memcpy
+  if either ptr is NULL it should segfault. memcpy also checks for size 0 before accessing any memory

+ft_memmove
+  check for overlaps obviously, otherwise memcpy with additional functionality

+ft_strlcpy
+  null inputs will segfault, but if size is 0 it doesnt even check them make sure you actually null terminate you can use the return value as inteded to see if you actually copied the thing completely

+ft_strlcat
+  null input will segfault, but if size is 0 it doesnt even check them check what happens if null terminator not within size